MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`addChangeLog`** - **Add changelog**<br>
 `boolean`.
 Optional.
 Use when `action = create || action = edit`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If set to `true`, a list of changes (commits and issues) between this and the last published release will be generated and appended to the release notes.
+Specifies if you want to include a changelog.
+If set to `true`, a list of changes (commits and issues) between the current release and the last published release will be generated and appended to the release notes.
 <!-- :::editable-content-end::: -->
 <br>